 Volunteer to be an intern with a local private investigation agency

 By becoming an intern part or full time, you will quickly learn how to search for information, edit surveillance videos, conduct phone pretexts, and become familiar with that agency’s processes.
-You can work along veteran investigators and pick their brain as much as you want.
+You can work with veteran investigators and pick their brain as much as you want.
 Working as an intern gives a company a chance to figure out what kind of person you are, and what kind of employee you might be.
 This is your chance to make a great impression.
 Many times companies will hire interns after the internship has been completed.
 I have personally known of individuals getting hired by a competing company immediately after finishing their internship at an agency.

 There are many vocational schools providing classes in the private investigation industry.
 Though I have not had any personal experience with theses schools, this may be a low cost investment that provides more insight into the industry.
 I would pick your school carefully.
 Search for others that have taken the program to determine whether it helped them in their career path.